Technology Tales

 12th February 2007

 Over the weekend, I have been updating the theme on my other blog, HennessyBlog.
 It has been a task that projected me onto a learning curve with the WordPress 2.1 codebase.
-I have collected what I encountered so I know that it’s out there on the web for you (and I) to use and peruse.
+Thus, I have collected what I encountered, so I know that it’s out there on the web for you (and I) to use and peruse.
 It took some digging to get to know some of what you find below.
-Any function used to power WordPress takes some finding so I need to find one place on the web where the code for WordPress is fully documented.
-The sites presenting tutorials on how to use WordPress are more often than not geared towards the non-techie rather than code cutters like myself.
+Since any function used to power WordPress takes some finding, I need to find one place on the web where the code for WordPress is more fully documented.
+The sites presenting tutorials on how to use WordPress are more often than not geared towards non-techies rather than code cutters like myself.
 Then again, they might be waiting for someone to do it for them…

 The changes made are as follows: